 How to Play the Waiting Game with Kids

-A friend of mine was going over the products I sell from my business when a light bulb came on in his head- he has an 11 year old boy-
+A friend of mine was going through some playthings I was offering for sale from my former business when a Light bulb came on.

 “Malika, can you put together a Waiting Room Packet?”